 Deluxx Fluxx occupies an unmarked basement along a downtown back alley art walk better known as The Belt, a transformed remnant of the city’s former garment district, and is the passion project of Anthony Curis, a founding partner of Library Street Collective, Detroit’s foremost contemporary art gallery.
 The collective is known for curating exhibitions and public works, including the towering bronze KAWS sculpture “Waiting,” fronting downtown’s One Campus Martius, and Doug Aitkins’s “Mirage Detroit,” a mirrored house inside the State Saving Bank building.
 Curis meanwhile moonlights shaping the city’s nightlife, and Deluxx Fluxx marks the third venue he and partner Joe Robinson have opened along the alleyway, joining the James Beard–nominated bar and restaurant Standby, and outdoor hangout The Skip.

 “We were deeply interested in creating a 24-hour community within the neighborhood and began to explore the cultural needs and programming to make this happen,” recalls Curis, who had been working for years to bring Deluxx Fluxx to Detroit and ultimately sealed the deal when Library Street Collective hosted a FAILE exhibition in 2017.
-Next, he acquired the basement of the office building next door to his gallery, and reached out to friends for finishing touches, including Radiohead creative director Andi Watson, who supplied the curvilinear LED lighting from the band’s last tour, providing local bands with world-class staging, while bartenders serve glow-in-the-dark drinks out of a custom tap cocktail system developed by the bar team behind Brooklyn’s Yours Sincerely.
+Next, he acquired the basement of the office building next door to his gallery, and reached out to friends for finishing touches, including Radiohead creative director Andi Watson, who supplied the curvilinear LED lighting from the band’s last tour, providing local bands with world-class staging, while bartenders serve glow-in-the-dark drinks out of a custom tap cocktail system.
 It gives the bartenders more time to make change for backroom arcade games designed to celebrate the

 city’s art history putting players inside the murals of Diego Rivera at the Detroit Institute of Arts, an early contribution to the city’s artistic legacy thatLibrary Street Collective serves to honor.